drug-design/course/docs/chapters/molecular-graphics.md

 #### Visualization of Protein Properties

-The macromolecular structure can be color-coded according to various physico-chemical properties such as residue types, electrostatic or hydrophobicity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-protein-properties-8e8e8083'><i class='fa fa-play' aria-hidden='true'></i></button>The macromolecular structure can be color-coded according to various physico-chemical properties such as residue types, electrostatic or hydrophobicity.
 The representation of color-coded surfaces of molecular systems has revolutionized molecular design analyses.

 === "Line"